 When to see a doctor

-Although an elbow contusion does not require medical treatment you may want to see a physician to make sure you do not have a more serious injury.
-Your doctor will ask you about your injury, examine your elbow and he/she make take x-rays or an MRI to rule out more serious injuries.
+Although an elbow contusion does not require medical treatment, you may want to see a physician to ensure you do not have a more serious injury.
+Your doctor will ask you about your injury, examine your elbow, and he/she may take X-rays or an MRI to rule out fractures or deeper soft tissue trauma.

 Non-operative treatment